 Lower School Program Overview

-In Calhoun’s Lower School, children are given the time and space to be young children.
-They have the freedom to grow at a developmentally appropriate pace into their own unique characters.
-In doing so, Calhoun students develop strong basic learning skills, social confidence, intelligence, motivation and a positive attitude about school and their own education.
+In Calhoun’s Lower School, children have the freedom to grow at a developmentally appropriate pace into their own unique characters.
+In doing so, Calhoun students develop strong skills, social confidence, intelligence, motivation and a positive attitude about school and their own education.

 |Half-Day 3's||8:45am - 12:00pm|